SUI-Components/sui/packages/sui-bundler/README.md

 > If you setup the `NODE_ENV=development` then this loaders will be disabled.

-## Externals

-It offers you a way to upload an external library to your project that you would normally put by hand in a tag script in the index.html file.
-It adds a reference in the index.html with a hash.

 ## Configuring source map generation

 SUI-bundler generates no sourcemaps by default but you can change this behaviour and configure them in the sui-bundler section of your package.json.